BioDT/bfm-finetune/README.md

 - To visualise the predictions of the finetuned model, you can use the notebook `notebooks/geolifeclef_species.ipynb`.

-#### Abiotic Task
+#### Abiotic Task - Climate linear probing

-For the CHELSA-BFMLatents dataset, you can recreate the batches with:
+For the [CHELSA](https://chelsa-climate.org/) and BFMLatents datasets, you can recreate the batches with:

 ```bash
 python bfm_finetune/dataloaders/chelsa/batch.py